TrafficGuard/sophia/README.md

 edit-local is a good place to start to make changes to the codebase.

+You can set the HIL_BUDGET or HIL_COUNT environment variables so the program waits for you to press enter before continuing (Human In the Loop).

+HIL_BUDGET must be a number, and is valued in $USD.

+HIL_COUNT is how many iterations of the main control loop can run before requiring human input to continue.

 # Design

 The framework is designed to support autonomous agents, which can create and execute a plan using